AssistoLab/KVNProgress/README.md

 #### Stop button

 You can add a stop button to a progress HUD.
-For this you will need to use the `KVNProgressConfiguration`(see [below](#KVNProgressConfiguration).
+For this you will need to use the `KVNProgressConfiguration`(see [below](#KVNProgressConfiguration)).
 You simply have to put:

 ```objc
 KVNProgressConfiguration *configuration = [KVNProgressConfiguration defaultConfiguration];